zacharyfmarion/design-checklist/docs/scenes.md

 ## &lt;NotFound /&gt;
 Page that is rendered when the application hits a route that is not mapped to any other component

 ---

+## &lt;Playground /&gt;
+This is a place to experiment with anything.
+Note that this route is only added in dev mode so you don't have to worry about it showing up in prod

+---